rust-lang/book/nostarch/chapter17.md

 ### Creating a New Task with spawn_task

-The first operation we tackled in the “Creating a New Thread with spawn” section in Chapter 16 was counting up on two separate threads.
+The first operation we tackled in the “Creating a New Thread with `spawn`” section in Chapter 16 was counting up on two separate threads.
 Let’s do the same using async.
 The `trpl` crate supplies a `spawn_task` function that looks very similar to the `thread::spawn` API, and a `sleep` function that is an async version of the `thread::sleep` API.
 We can use these together to implement the counting example, as shown in Listing 17-6.

 src/main.rs